ssh-guru/linux/ASUS T100 HA/OS Install Guide v1.md

-Install Linux on Asus T100HA
+## Install Linux on Asus T100HA ##

 This is a fully documented guide on how to install Arch Linux on Asus T100HA/Cherry Trail device.
 This guide comes WITHOUT ANY WARRANTY, use it on your own risk.

-1. Use Arch Linux
+# 1. Use Arch Linux #

 Download the most recent Arch Linux arch.iso from the official repository and burn it to the USB drive using the following command

-dd if=arch.iso of=/dev/sdX status=progress
+*dd if=arch.iso of=/dev/sdX status=progress

 On Windows you can use software like Rufus to do the same.

-2. Prepare Installation
+# 2. Prepare Installation #

 Restart your device.
 At boot press [F2], then go to Security and then Secure Boot Menu.
 Choose the option 'Disabled'.
 This is needed to enable EFI boot for the up-to-date (unknown signed) kernel.
 Leave BIOS with [F10] -> [Return].
 At reboot press [Esc] and choose the USB drive.
 It is going to be lsited under its model name.
 Start with [Enter].

-2.1 Screen Rotation
+# 2.1 Screen Rotation #

 As you can see, the display is stuck in the portrait mode.
 To fix that, use the following command:

-echo 3 | sudo tee /sys/class/graphics/fbcon/rotate
+*echo 3 | sudo tee /sys/class/graphics/fbcon/rotate

-2.2 Network
+# 2.2 Network #

 You will need internet access in order to install Arch Linux.
 As the wifi is down at this stage, a ether dongle or USB tethering is a must.
 After connecting the WAN (either by Ethernet or USB), you need to enable DHCP on the adapter to get the internet access.

-ip link				# Run this command to get the adapter number i.e. enp20s2u4u4u4 dhcpcd enpXXXXXX		# Replace enpXXXXXX with your adapter number
+*ip link			# Run this command to get the adapter number i.e. enp20s2u4u4u4 *dhcpcd enpXXXXXX		# Replace enpXXXXXX with your adapter number

-3. System Setup
+# 3. System Setup #

 Use the following commands in the exact same order to avoid mistakes

-loadkeys pl			# Load your keyboard settings.
-Look up name of the setup you need on the Internet and replace pl with it timedatectl set-ntp true	# Setup the timezone fdisk /dev/mmcblk0		# Start the disk format; use the next commands in the exact same order
+*loadkeys pl			# Load your keyboard settings.
+Look up name of the setup you need on the Internet and replace pl 				  *with it timedatectl set-ntp true	# Setup the timezone fdisk /dev/mmcblk0		# Start the disk format; use the next commands in the exact same order
 	d			# Use it as many times as you need and confirm the default.
 It is going to delete the existing partition table